milonemario/EthicsHumansAI/README.md

-# GitHub repository for the paper *Ethics, Human, AI*
+# GitHub repository for the paper *On Humans and AI: A Financial Reporting Dilemma*

 ## Data